 Dolores Huerta explains that grassroots organizing fails because organizers don’t engage with prospects one-to-one to educate them about the cause.
 If people are unaware or confused about the issue, they’ll drop their hands and not vote.

 >> Watch the interview here:

 That being said, we now know that the two key factors that make grassroots organizing successful are:

 - Engagement: Engaging people with a more in-depth conversation at a personal level

 - Education: Making people aware of the cause and how it affects them

 Let’s look at some grassroots organizing tactics that would allow you to factor in the above elements.

 1. Door-to-door canvassing

 Door-to-door canvassing involves volunteers knocking on doors and educating people on the issues that your grassroots movement is fighting.
-The conversation also includes understanding their view of the issue, their concerns, and addressing any objections they may have about being a supporter.
+The conversation also includes understanding their view of the issue and their concerns and addressing any objections they may have about being a supporter.

-Door knocking enables you to engage prospects in a deep, personal conversation allowing you to address their objections and concerns on the spot.
+Door knocking enables you to engage prospects in a deep, personal conversation and address their objections and concerns on the spot.
 This is primarily why door knocking is so effective.